kane81/hacs-goodwe-sems-curtailment/README.md

 4. Click **+ Add Card**
 5. Search for and select **Markdown**
 6. Paste the full card template below into the Content field
-7. Click **Save**

-## Dashboard Card

-Add this as a **Markdown card** to any HA dashboard to see live power flow, Amber prices, curtailment status and all automation states at a glance.

-**Icon legend:** 🟢 enabled & active · 🔴 enabled, waiting for conditions · 🚫 disabled · ⚠️ blocked

 ```jinja
 {# --- Power sensors (entity IDs configured via input_text helpers) --- #}